 Success in integrating research, research experience, or creative activities in teaching may involve the following:

-The chair, or another appropriate faculty member, should write a letter of support that details the applicant's achievements in the arena of research or creative activities as well as the applicant's success in linking outstanding research or creative activities with excellent teaching.
+5) The applicant’s chair, or another appropriate faculty member, must provide a letter of support that details the applicant's achievements in the arena of research or creative activities as well as the applicant's success in linking outstanding research or creative activities with excellent teaching.

 The Graduate School's Research and Projects Advisory Board will select the Simon Award recipient.
 The RPAB Committee's evaluation of nominees will include, but is not limited to, consideration of the following: